 These rulings, read together, put the onus on business owners in the Hail Belt to conduct at least annual roof inspections to determine the existence of any roof damage potentially attributable to a particular insurance policy.
 It further puts the onus on business owners to understand the claim process, and to absolutely know the deadline for filing a lawsuit.

 If you do have a claim and are running up on the deadline, seek an agreement from the insurer to toll (or extend) the deadline while trying to resolve the claim amicably.
-They shouldn’t have any problem with this, and make sure the agreement is documented (hint: now would be a good time to have discussed the claim and strategies with coverage counsel).
+They shouldn’t have any problem with this, and make sure the agreement is documented (hint: now would be a good time to have discussed the claim and strategies with a seasoned Preventive Lawyer).

 We’ve completed our May lecture series through the Oregon State Bar, and are excited to sponsor the upcoming Northwest Electronics Design and Manufacturing Expo in October!
 This year’s theme is “New Product Introduction and Getting to Market” and Chris will be presenting on managing business interruption and supply chain risks . . . we hope to see you there!